 College visits normally include a campus tour led by a current student.
-The tour is an opportunity to engage with someone who is knowledgeable about nearly all aspects of the school and can speak to the college's academic and social life.
+Like a student panel, this tour is an opportunity to hear from someone who is knowledgeable about many aspects of the school and can speak to the college's academic and social life.
 Depending on the school, tours usually involve an academic building, a residence hall, the dining hall, and other facilities such as athletic centers, libraries, and performing arts centers.
-Tour guides are usually chosen for their enthusiasm and knowledge about the school, so be sure to pay attention during the tour and don't be afraid to ask specific questions.
-If your tour guide doesn't know the answer, they should be able to put you in touch with someone who does!
+Tour guides are usually chosen for their enthusiasm and knowledge about the school, so pay attention during the tour and don't be afraid to ask specific questions; if your tour guide doesn't know the answer, they should be able to put you in touch with someone who does.

-Some schools also offer specialized tours for certain aspects of campus, such as the sciences, arts and engineering.
-If you're interested in pursuing either of these aspects in college, research whether the college offers such tours.
+Some schools also offer specialized tours for certain aspects of academic and campus life, such as the sciences, arts, and engineering.
+If you're deeply interested in a particular program or major, research whether the college offers such tours.

-Some very-highly-competitive colleges do not do on-campus interviews by admissions officers.
-It these cases, students who have applied will have an opportunity to be interviewed by an alumnus in their area.
+Some highly resourced colleges do not offer on-campus interviews by admissions officers.
+In these cases, students who have applied will generally have an opportunity to be interviewed by an alumnus in their area.

-Most colleges have admissions interviews that are either mandatory and an important factor in the admission decision process or are characterized as being informational to answer questions a prospective student might have.
-It is highly recommended that interviews be done in either case, because, even in the latter, it is an opportunity to make a good impression on someone who likely will be a part of the decision process.
+Many colleges have admissions interviews that are either a mandatory/important factor in the admission decision process or are simply a chance for prospective students to ask questions one-on-one with an admissions counselor.
+It is highly recommended that interviews be done in either case—because, even in the latter case, it is an opportunity to make a good impression on someone who may be a part of the decision-making process.

 Usually available starting the spring of junior year, admissions interviews provide an invaluable opportunity to meet face-to-face with a knowledgeable school representative and showcase your personality, passions, and interest in the school.
-While the notion of being "interviewed" may be intimidating to many, admissions interviews are merely relaxed and enjoyable conversations—they simply want to get to know you!
-Oftentimes they will ask you about the classes you're taking in high school, your involvement in your school and community, and your interests and hobbies.
-The interviewer frequently will give the opportunity to ask questions, so be sure and take advantage of this.
-For list of common college interview questions, click here.
+While the concept of being "interviewed" may be intimidating to many, admissions interviews are merely relaxed and enjoyable conversations—they simply want to get to know you!
+Oftentimes they will ask you about the classes you're taking in high school, your involvement in your school and community, your interests and hobbies, and (of course) why you want to attend their college.
+The interviewer frequently will give you some time to ask questions, so be sure and take advantage of this and come prepared.
+For a list of common college interview questions, click here.

 If you have questions regarding a specific major, program, or sports team, you can contact the admissions office to ask about arranging an interview with a coach or department head to talk in detail about the program.

 While day visits to college campuses are a great way to gain insight into a school, a better way to experience even more areas of campus life is to plan an overnight stay.
-Many admissions offices will put you in touch with a student (sometimes one who shares your particular interests or field of study) who will host you overnight and take you to a class, practice, or rehearsal while you're on campus.
-If you're seriously considering a school, we highly recommend you look into staying overnight, as this is the best way to experience a true "day in the life" and sample classes, extracurricular life, and--perhaps most importantly--the college's dining hall.
+Some admissions offices will put you in touch with a student (sometimes one who shares your interests or anticipated field of study) who will host you overnight and take you to a class, practice, or rehearsal while you're on campus.
+If you're seriously considering a school, we highly recommend you look into staying overnight, as this is the best way to experience a true "day in the life" and sample classes, extracurricular life, and—perhaps most importantly—the college's dining hall.

-When you identify a college that it is worth a closer look, you can take advantage of our fortunate location in the Northeast to make a two to three day trip to visit several colleges along the way.
-In taking these trips, you may stumble across a college that speaks to you more in person than it does in pictures or in writing.
-We recommend our list of suggested college trips to maximize your campus visit.
+When you identify a college that is worth visiting, you can take advantage of our fortunate location in the Northeast to make a two- or three- day trip to visit several colleges along the way.
+In taking these trips, you may stumble across a college that speaks to you more in person than it does in pictures or writing.
+We recommend our list of suggested college trips to maximize your campus visits.